-If you want a cheap backpackers in the centre of Melbourne, this is the place for you!
+If you want a cheap backpackers in Melbourne, this is the place for you!

-They have recently become the first carbon neutral backpackers in Melbourne!
+They have recently become the first carbon-neutral backpackers in Melbourne!
 Not only will you be staying in comfort, but you’ll be benefiting the environment too!
-Wins all round!
+Wins all around!